-The popular ABC mystery-thriller series Manifest is still in everybody’s mind because of its great first three seasons and its controversial cancellation by ABC.
-Fans signed petitions for the series to be revived and the creators and companies that produced the series have heard them because Manifest Season 4 is coming to Netflix.
+The popular mystery-thriller series Manifest is still in everybody’s mind because of its great first three seasons and its controversial cancellation by ABC.
+Fans signed petitions for the series to be revived and the creators and companies that produced the series have heard them because Netflix picked up the fan-favorite series for its fourth and final season which was released on the streaming service recently.
+So, if you also like the series here are some similar shows you could watch next.

 Synopsis: J.J.
 Abrams, the creator of Lost and Alias, teams up with Roberto Orci and Alex Kurtzman (Mission: Impossible 3, Transformers) to create this highly anticipated drama series.
 Featuring Australian newcomer Anna Torv, Dawson’s Creek’s Josh Jackson, John Noble and Lance Reddick, the first electrifying season of Fringe follows an unlikely trio who uncover a deadly mystery that may be part of a larger and more disturbing pattern that lives somewhere between science fiction and reality.
 As the season begins, FBI Special Agent Olivia Dunham (Torv) is called in to investigate a mysterious outbreak that nearly kills her partner.
 The only person with any answers is an institutionalized scientist, Dr. Walter Bishop (Noble) who can only be released under the care of his estranged son (Jackson).
 Together, the three discover that the answer to this mystery is only a small piece of a much larger, more shocking truth.